ruben2020/codequery/README.md

 ![CodeQuery screenshot](doc/screenshot.png)

-## What does the visualization look like?
+## How does the visualization look like?

-Here's a function call graph based on the search term of "updateFilePathLabel":
+Here's a function call graph based on the search term of "updateFilePathLabel".
+A -> B means A calls B:
 ![Visualization screenshot](doc/screenshot2.png)